webplatform/docs-wpd/Projects/CSS_Property_Milestone/css_prop_enhancements/index.md

 ---
-title: Suggested design enhancements for CSS properties
+title: 'Suggested design enhancements for CSS properties'
 summary: "This page is a suggested mockup of how a CSS property page should look.\nCompared to the original font-size property page, there are several enhancements that would need to be implemented, and here is a list of the most significant.
 They're broken down into 3 basic categories: SKIN requiring mostly modified CSS, TEMPLATE requiring a change in how content is generated and flows onto the final HTML page, and FORM for changes in the text-input UI.\n"
 tags:
   - Basic